frankliu197/Git-tutorial/GIT.md

 multiplication.txt
 subtraction.txt
 ```
-Fortunatly when working with git, you will only be working the state of the code in one commit, as determined with HEAD.
+Fortunately when working with git, you will only be working the state of the code in one commit, as determined with HEAD.
 For example, if HEAD points master, it will only have the files resulting from the commits in the master branch.
 ```
 $ ls -1
 addition.txt (master version)